Interesting facts about Joseph Mallord William Turner

-In Turner's later years, his dad lived with him and filled in as his cook, planter and studio colleague.
+In Turner's later years, his dad lived with him and filled in as his cook, gardener, and studio colleague.

 2. He formally started his vocation at the Royal Academy of Arts at a young age.

-At 15 years old he had painted a watercolor composition that was highly acknowledged by the Royal Academy.
-A couple of years after the fact, his first oil painting was in plain view there.
-Turner was chosen as a partner/teacher at the Royal Academy of Arts at the young age of twenty-four.
+At 15 years old he had painted a watercolor composition that was highly acknowledged by the Royal Academy of Arts.
+A couple of years after that, his first oil painting was on display.
+Turner was also chosen as a partner/teacher at the Royal Academy of Arts at the young age of twenty-four.

-He gave private exercises and got experience as an educator of youth.
-Turner accepted a position as professor of perspective at the Royal Academy, where he lectured until 1828.
-The school facilitated his first presentation and kept on showing his entries until he died.
+He gave private lessons/exercises and got years of experience as an educator.
+Eventually, Turner accepted a position as professor at the Royal Academy, where he lectured until 1828.
+The school facilitated his first presentations and compositions and kept it on display until he died.

 (Painted at the age of 14)

-3. Turner effortlessly enjoyed painting various landscape styles.
+3. Turner effortlessly enjoyed painting various landscapes styles.

-His initial style was exceptionally classical and was imitated by his forerunners.
-He was contracted to imitate or adorn incomplete draws by John Robert Cozens, a landscapist who had as of late died.
-Turner appeared to be competing against himself and the paintings he drew motivated him.
+His initial style was exceptionally classical and imitated the old masters.
+He was often contracted to imitate or copy incomplete drawings of John Robert Cozens, a landscapist who was popular during his time.
+Turner appeared to be competing against himself and he drew motivation from his own paintings.

 One of the reasons that Turner was so remarkable was because he enjoyed drawing and painting ‘en Plein air’, which means out in the open.
 This was unique in Turner’s day as most artists painted in their studios.
 Turner carried his sketchbooks, canvases, and paints with him almost every day and he painted what he would see all the time.

 4. His inheritance incorporated various drawings from his movements.